ACI-Rental/backend/README.md

 # ACI-Rental
 This repository contains the entire ACI-Rental project.
+For more information I'd like to refer you to the wiki.

 [![Build the ImageService](https://github.com/ACI-Rental/backend/actions/workflows/build-image-service.yml/badge.svg)](https://github.com/ACI-Rental/backend/actions/workflows/build-image-service.yml)